thoughtspot/thoughtspot.github.io/_admin/backup-restore/backup-modes.md

 Full backups are entire backups of the cluster with all data, whether loaded from the web interface or from `tsload`.
 This is the best mode for restoring a cluster and all your data.
-Once a `FULL` backup is created, you can move them between clusters, even if the cluster configuration is different.
+After a `FULL` backup is created, you can move them between clusters, even if the cluster configuration is different.
 Full backups can be as large as 20 GB in addition to the 5 GB of additional files.
 Some installations can exceed these limits, this is why it is important to test your